Content Warning: Suicide, Suicidal Ideation

 Reno, Rude and Shotgun have gone to the Sector 8 residences after a mission (or perhaps one of those free-play activities you can do between story missions).
 You know, one thing I do like about Before Crisis is how rapidly the player Turk integrates with the veteran Turks.
 A lot of similar “novice joins the group” narratives have a way of treating the novice as a novice for the entire run, even as a bit of an endearing joke, or just don’t effectively integrate them as a professional somehow as an intangible matter of writing.
-I’m not just talking about Kingdom Hearts Days when I say that, but I can’t deny it comes instantly to mind.
+I’m not just talking about Kingdom Hearts Days when I say that, which somehow manages to do both, but I can’t deny it comes instantly to mind.
 But Before Crisis doesn’t do that!
 You feel like your character is really an equal!

 There was no third riddle: this time, King Leo simply wrote a letter challenging us to go to the city’s aerospace museum for a real showdown.
 No new sidequests this time, either!
 We summoned a few new Personas and we went to the aerospace museum straight away!
 Thankfully, we had checked the walkthrough (to look for sidequests), which got us a warning that the next dungeon wouldn’t allow us to save, and for good reason!